jteoni/order-processing-system/README.md

 - tests: Contains unit tests to verify the correct functioning of business rules.
 - app.js: The entry point of the application.

-## Tools and Technologies Used

-- Python: Programming language used for backend development.
-- Flask: Lightweight web framework used to expose APIs (run.py).
-- pytest: Framework for writing and executing unit tests (tests/).
-- SMTP Library: Utilized for email notifications (notification_sender.py).
-- Requests Library: Used for making HTTP requests to external APIs (services/).

 ## How to Run the Project

 # Prerequisites